golioth/docs/docs/reference/goliothctl/goliothctl_config.md

 ### Examples

 ```
-Point to a different instance of golioth server:
+# Set the Golioth server URL to localhost
-$ goliothctl config set apiUrl http://localhost:9090
+> goliothctl config set apiUrl http://localhost:9090

-To get the current access token:
+# Get the current access token used to authenticate with Golioth
-$ goliothctl config get accessToken
+> golioth config get accessToken
 ```

 ### Options